General and Animal Biology (BIO 4040-4042) or equivalent is strongly recommended.

 To identify the individual bones of the human body, and selected structures.

-To identify selected structures of the central nervous system through examination of
+To identify selected muscles of the musculoskeletal system through examination of

 models and specimens and by dissection.